matildajl/Conformation_Analysis/README.md

 MATLAB can be downloaded here: https://se.mathworks.com/

 ## Estimate pKa
-This folder contains a script that can estimate the pKa for amino acids by using data from NMR spectroscopy.
+This folder contains a script that can estimate the pKa for amino acids by using data from NMR spectroscopy

 ### Prerequisite software
 You will need the following software